 Skin/fascia biopsy findings generally reveal a normal epidermis.
 The dermis may be normal or may have perivascular infiltrates of monocytes, eosinophils, and lymphocytes without fibrinoid necrosis.
 These findings differ from those in patients with scleroderma, who have more collagen deposition in the dermis.

-Nerve biopsy of affected nerves shows a combination of demyelination and axonal degeneration, with epineural, perineural, and perivascular cellular infiltrates.[14, 28]
+Biopsy of affected nerves shows a combination of demyelination and axonal degeneration, with epineural, perineural, and perivascular cellular infiltrates.[23, 9]

 The first and most important step is to discontinue the L-tryptophan or other possible offending agent(s).
 No medication has been shown to alter the course of the disease, but high-dose steroids (eg, equivalent of prednisone 60 mg/day) may be helpful in acutely ill patients.
-However, the response to corticosteroids is not as dramatic as in patients with other causes of eosinophilia like eosinophilic fasciitis.
-Other care should be directed symptomatically.[28]
+However, the response to corticosteroids is not as dramatic as in patients with other causes of eosinophilia, such as eosinophilic fasciitis.
+Other care should be directed symptomatically.[9]

 Depending on the clinical features, consultation with a neurologist, rheumatologist, pulmonologist, or dermatologist may be needed.
 Consultation with a surgeon may be necessary for muscle biopsy.